tobi187/chingu_weather_cli/README.md

 * Choose location out of a list of matching possibilities

 ### Running the project
-* you probably need dotnet 6
+* Dotnet 6 is needed
-* in the chingu_weather_test folder run "dotnet build"
+* In the chingu_weather_test folder run "dotnet build"
 * Move to dir bin/Debug/.net6/
-* now you can run the programm, ex: .\chingu_weather_test.exe London -c
+* Now you can run the programm, ex: .\chingu_weather_test.exe London -c

 ### Dependencies
 * [CommadlineParser.Fsharp](https://github.com/commandlineparser/commandline)